Zayooo00/Personality-Test/README.md

 ## About the project

-Pesonality test to check whether you are a melancholic sanguine choleric or phlegmatic.
+Pesonality test to check whether you are a melancholic, sanguine, choleric or phlegmatic.

 ### Built with